twbs/bootstrap/site/docs/4.1/components/dropdowns.md

 ## Menu alignment

 By default, a dropdown menu is automatically positioned 100% from the top and along the left side of its parent.
-Add `.dropdown-menu-right` to a `.dropdown-menu` to right align the dropdown menu.
+When positioned horizontally add `.dropdown-menu-right` to a `.dropdown-menu` to right align the menu or `.dropdown-menu-center` to center.
+To position a vertical menu add `.dropdown-menu-center` or `.dropdown-menu-bottom` class.

 {% capture callout %}
 **Heads up!** Dropdowns are positioned thanks to Popper.js (except when they are contained in a navbar).